robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/remove-k-digits.md

 4. If the $k$ is still greater than $0$ we will pop stack until $k$ becomes $0$.
 5. Append the elements in the stack to the result string.
-6. Delete leading zeroes from the result string.

-So in summation, we iterate through the num string.

-If the value at the current iteration is greater than the value of the top of the stack, we push onto the stack.

-If it's not, we remove an item from the stack and decrement k.
 ### Implementation (Javascript)
 ```
 const removeKdigits = function(num, k) {